dhwani229/MSc-Dissertation-2024/README.md

   * The output files were all checked manually

 * paired_fqscreen.sh
-  * Once the samples were checked, I performed FastQ screen to determine the directionality of the samples
+  * Once the samples were checked, FastQ screen was used to determine the directionality of the samples
   * Samples were split into paired and unpaired
   * Paired samples: SRR6350255-SRR6350383, SRR6435611, SRR6435613, SRR6435615, SRR6435618
   * FastQ screen was downloaded via git clone and configured using hg38 Bisulfite converted genome (hg38 downloaded from: https://www.ncbi.nlm.nih.gov/genome/guide/human/ with chromosomal annotations and Bisulfite conversion done by Bismark)